enp-njit/A02/README.md

 2. Install the latest Git as a local program https://git-scm.com/downloads
 3. Create a Github account on https://github.com/join
 4. Connect Github and Webstorm by accessing Webstorm version control in system preferences and entering the path to your git.exe file
-5. Create a new repository with your account in Github by selecting the "+" icon in the top right corner
+5. With your account in Github, create a new public repository by selecting the "+" icon in the top right corner and add a README.md file
-6. Make sure this repository is public and has a README.md file then hit create
+7. Create a Webstorm repository

 PART 2: Glossary
 * **Branch:**  Contained within the repository, but does not affect the primary or main branch.
 After making changes, the branch can be merged back to the main branch to be officially published.